bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 THROW_ERROR     == FUN_0041696a
 ```

-This validation is very standard, we cannot have a string longer than 127 and it must not contain a quote mark.
+This validation is very standard, we cannot have a string longer than 127 and it must not contain a quotation mark.

 # Key Validation Location

 Now compared to Starcraft, the serial key has had a bit of an upgrade.
-It has been extended to 16 characters as the key now includes characters as well as numbers.
+It has been extended to a length of 16 alongside including characters as well as numbers.

 An example key can be seen below: